particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 P1REEL | Less than 3000 units, ships immediately | More than 3000 units, ships in 12 - 16 weeks
 PHNTRAYH | Less than 700 units, ships immediately | More than 700 units, ships in 12 - 16 weeks
 PHNTRAYNOH | All volumes ship in 12 - 16 weeks | All volumes ship in 12 - 16 weeks
-PHOTONH | Less than 1000 units, ships immediately | More than 1000 units, ships in 12 - 16 weeks
+PHOTONH | Less than 150 units, ships immediately | More than 150 units, ships in 2 - 4 weeks
-PHOTONKIT | Less than 30 units, ships immediately | More than 30 units, ships in 4 - 6 weeks
+PHOTONKIT | All volumes ship in 2 - 4 weeks | All volumes ship in 2 - 4 weeks
-PHOTONNOH | Less than 250 units, ships immediately | More than 250 units, ships in 12 - 16 weeks
+PHOTONNOH | Less than 75 units, ships immediately | More than 75 units, ships in 12 - 16 weeks
 PROGSHIELD | Less than 200 units, ships immediately | More than 200 units, ships in 8 - 10 weeks
 PWRSHIELDH | Less than 200 units, ships immediately | More than 200 units, ships in 8 - 10 weeks
 RLYSHIELD | All volumes ship in 8 - 10 weeks | All volumes ship in 8 - 10 weeks